Could Magnesium Fix Your Headaches? Research Points to Relief

 By 2012, Dr. Mauskop had sufficient clinical success and had published enough about treating migraine with magnesium to title his paper “Why All Migraine Patients Should Be Treated with Magnesium.”

 Dr. Mauskop enthused that “all migraine sufferers should receive a therapeutic trial of magnesium supplementation.”
 As he explains, “A multitude of studies have proven the presence of magnesium deficiency in migraine patients.”
 Double-blind, placebo-controlled trials have produced mixed results, but, as Dr. Mauskop writes, this is “most likely because both magnesium deficient and non-deficient patients were included in these trials.”
-Clearly, if researchers wish to show that magnesium deficiency is a cause of migraine, it’s important to test for magnesium deficiency using the ionized magnesium test beforehand; otherwise, the results will be seriously flawed.
+If researchers wish to show that magnesium deficiency is a cause of migraine, it’s essential to test for magnesium deficiency using the ionized magnesium test beforehand; otherwise, the results will be seriously flawed.

 Further studies up to the present have confirmed the use of magnesium as an effective headache pain management modality:

 Emerg (Tehran).
 2017;5(1) :e2.
 “Ketorolac versus Magnesium Sulfate in Migraine Headache Pain Management; a Preliminary Study.”
-Delavar Kasmaei H, Amiri M, Negida A, Hajimollarabi S, Mahdavi N. “It seems that both ketorolac and magnesium sulfate are significantly effective in pain control of patients with migraine headache presenting to the emergency department.
+Delavar Kasmaei H, Amiri M, Negida A, Hajimollarabi S, Mahdavi N. “It seems that both ketorolac and magnesium sulfate are significantly effective in pain control of patients with migraine headaches presenting to the emergency department.
 Magnesium sulfate was superior to ketorolac both one and two hours after drug administration.”

 Curr Treat Options Neurol.
 2016 Nov;18(11):48.
 “Diagnosis and Treatment of Childhood Migraine.”
 Merison K, Jacobs H. “Almost all patients in our practice are advised to take magnesium supplementation.
 Magnesium is a supplement with relatively few adverse effects and good evidence for improvement of migraine symptoms.”

 3 Int Clin Psychopharmacol.
 2016 Sep;31(5):287-92. doi: 10.1097/YIC.0000000000000130.
 “Serum concentration of magnesium as an independent risk factor in migraine attacks: a matched case-control study and review of the literature.”
-Assarzadegan F, Asgarzadeh S, Hatamabadi HR, Shahrami A, Tabatabaey A, Asgarzadeh M. “The serum level of magnesium is an independent factor for migraine headaches and patients with migraine have lower serum levels of magnesium during the migraine attacks and between the attacks compared with healthy individuals.”
+Assarzadegan F, Asgarzadeh S, Hatamabadi HR, Shahrami A, Tabatabaey A, Asgarzadeh M. “The serum level of magnesium is an independent factor for migraine headaches, and patients with migraine have lower serum levels of magnesium during the migraine attacks and between the attacks compared with healthy individuals.”

-To re-cap:
+To recap:

 2. Magnesium relaxes the head and neck muscle tension that makes migraines worse.